PaoyangLab/PeTEM/Tutorial.md

 tar -xzvf PeTEM_data.tar.gz
 ```

-> This command will download and set up a directory `PeTEM_data` including 9 files.
+> This command downloads and extracts the `PeTEM_data` directory, which contains 9 files.

 | File                                                                           | Description                 |
 | ------------------------------------------------------------------------------ | --------------------------- |